Why Can’t I Stop Binging? What Women in Salt Lake City Should Know

 1. Coping with emotions

 Binge eating is often a way to deal with strong emotions.
 People sometimes turn to food when they're feeling stressed, sad, alone, anxious, or bored.
 Eating can give a brief distraction or comfort when feeling strong feelings.
-Subconsciously it’s possible that people might resort to binging to numb their feelings because they are feeling too much.
-Binging may start out as emotional eating but then feels out of control.
+Subconsciously, people might resort to binging to numb their feelings because they are feeling too much.
+Binging may start out as emotional eating, but then it feels out of control.

 2. Seeking pleasure